-The President will remind academic staff in writing of their normal retirement date and of the process for requesting continuation in employment beyond that date no later than two years before their retirement date under the EJRA.
+5.2 The President will remind Fellows in writing of their normal retirement date and of the process for requesting continuation in employment beyond that date no later than two years and six months before their retirement date under the EJRA.
 In the case of joint appointments, this notification will be copied to the relevant head of division and the head of division will also send a letter to the member of staff with reference to their university employment.
 Where it judges it necessary, the college may decide to give earlier notification.